Arziel1992/Z-S-Overview-Pack/FAQ.md

 - ##### How do you evaluate what entity types are useful for each preset?
 > We check the tactical benefit of said entity VS the cluttering it causes on both the Overview Window List and the Ship Brackets.
 > If we aren't sure about the cost/benefit, we will usually:
-> - Ask for direct feedback on the chat chanel.
+> - Ask for direct feedback on the chat channel.
+> - Ask for direct feedback on mass email via the maiiling list.
 > - Summon testers to evaluate a pre-build and reach a consensus.
 > - Run a Strawpoll.